How Can Being Overweight Cause Depression, And Vice Versa?

 Depressed individuals exhibited increased levels of activity in the limbic region of the brain.
 This is the part of the brain responsible for emotional and behavioral responses, the rewards center, pleasure, and survival.
 It was also learned that individuals with depression have lower serotonin levels which can cause cravings for carbohydrates.

-The University of Maryland School of Medicine conducted a study on teenagers that concluded that young adults who are depressed are more likely to become overweight or obese due to unhealthy food choices and lack of physical activity.
+The University of Maryland School of Medicine conducted a study on teenagers, and the study concluded that depressed young adults are more likely to gain weight due to their unhealthy food choices and lack of physical activity.

 When regions of the brain do not function as they should, an individual may become vulnerable to cravings and begin to chronically overeat.
 This leads to weight gain and creates a vicious cycle of overeating, weight gain, and depression.
 Another factor that can come into play is that many antidepressants cause weight gain which just exacerbates the existing problem.

-How Do I Know If I Am Overweight Or Obese?
+How Do I Know If I Am Higher Weight?

-Body mass index or BMI is a measurement that was developed in the 18th century to classify individuals by their body weight.
+In the 18th century, experts developed the body mass index (BMI) to categorize individuals based on their body weight.
 It is not an accurate measurement of body fat or the health of an individual but a tool that is inexpensive and quick to use as a baseline.

 Obesity puts individuals in a higher risk category for heart disease, type 2 diabetes, high blood pressure, sleep apnea, fertility issues, mental health conditions, etc.

-Classification categories on the BMI scale run from underweight to severely obese.
+Classification categories on the BMI scale run from underweight to higher weight.
 To find out where you fall on the BMI scale, use our handy BMI calculator.

 Which Comes First: Obesity Or Depression?

-Regardless of whether being overweight causes depression or vice versa, there is clearly a link between the two with one influencing the other.
+Regardless of whether being higher weight causes depression or vice versa, there is clearly a link between the two with one influencing the other.

 Depression can trigger unhealthy eating habits, which promotes weight gain, which then can trigger feelings of negative self-image, and lead to depression.
 It creates a downward spiral that is hard to escape.